Now available: 4K-Action Cam SJCAM SJ9 Strike for $195.99

-Meanwhile it is clear: The SJ9 comes (like already the SJ8) in different versions on the market.
+After the launch has (once again) been delayed, the SJ9 – more precisely the SJ9 Strike – is now available for order.
+Like its predecessor, the SJ8, it comes in different versions.
 The strong flagship of the manufacturer is the SJ9 Strike, while with the SJ9 we also get a somewhat slimmer and cheaper version.

 |SJ9 Strike||SJ9 Max|